Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Non-optimal continuously labelled non-Gaussian measurements

 Proceeding with definition \eqref{StelEx} we examine the non-Gaussian resources needed for near-optimal coherent state discrimination.
 All known optimal receivers, have infinite stellar rank because they are based on on-off photon detection.
 For continuously labelled measurements, the results are summarised in Tab.~\ref{POVMtab}.
-We find that the receivers based on unitary non-Gaussian rotations all had infinite stellar rank (Eq.~\eqref{UFrec1}), while the receivers based on orthogonal polynomials (Eq.~\eqref{JacPOVM}) have non-zero stellar rank, but precise determination of the zeroes of their stellar functions is difficult (see App.~\ref{PolyApp}).
+We find that the receivers based on unitary non-Gaussian rotations all have infinite stellar rank (Eq.~\eqref{UFrec1}), while the receivers based on orthogonal polynomials (Eq.~\eqref{JacPOVM}) have non-zero stellar rank, but we are not able to precisely determine all of the zeroes of their stellar functions (see App.~\ref{PolyApp}).